 Hello, my name is Susan Scannell.

 I joined the CSNN Distance Education team in 2011 as an Academic Advisor.
 I am the same as many of our students and always had a love for Holistic Health.
 I found myself seeking information to nourish my thirst for knowledge, which brought me to the Canadian School of Nutrition.
 My original background was 30 years in the Tech Industry, with a career at IBM.
 I retired in a Senior management role with a National Project Team.
 My career had also included development of training materials and coaching of staff, over the years, which I found very satisfying.
-Well working at IBM, I registered at CSNN Toronto Branch (evening classes) and graduated in 2006 and became a Holistic Nutritionist.
+While working at IBM, I registered at CSNN Toronto Branch (evening classes) and graduated in 2006 and became a Holistic Nutritionist.
 I started a part-time business called Wellness Intentions and worked with clients.
 I wanted to further educate myself on coaching and took other courses, including the Teachers Course at CSNN.
 This has brought me to the Distance Education Platform, and I enjoy working with students to ensure they can successfully complete their Program and become Designated, as a Holistic Nutritionist.

 Bonnie graduated from CSNN’s Natural Nutrition Program in 2015 and previous to that her academic background includes studies in the Business Administration field, majoring in marketing and accounting.
 With a strong desire to help students succeed she was extremely excited to start working as an Academic Advisor for CSNN in 2016.